 The festival is a Celtic Cross Quarter day, and marked the time in the old farming calendar when ploughing began.
-The corn dollies saved at Lammas, believed to hold the spirit of the corn, were either burned and their ashes ploughed back into the earth, or ploughed directly into the soil, to symoblise the return of the corn spirit to the earth, thus ensuring fertility for the year ahead.
+The corn dollies saved at Lammas, believed to hold the spirit of the corn, were either burned and their ashes ploughed back into the earth, or ploughed directly into the soil.
+This symbolised the return of the corn spirit to the earth, thus ensuring fertility for the year ahead.

 Imbolc is the festival of the Goddess in her Maiden aspect.
 The crescent moon and white candles are symbols depicting the strength and purity of the virgin goddess who brings new life to the earth.
-She has many names - notably Brigid or Bride, which are apparently the origin of the word "bride".
+She has many names – notably Brigid or Bride, which are apparently the origin of the word ‘bride’.
 The custom of the bride wearing white and carrying flowers at her wedding are said to come from this pagan goddess.
-Brigid or Bride was later christianised as St. Bridget, but her origins go back much further.
+Brigid or Bride was later Christianised as St. Bridget, but her origins go back much further.
 She is also the goddess of sacred wells and springs.
-The Brigid's Cross , an important Imbolc symbol, is woven with four arms.
-The one pictured here was made by Gillian Nott of the Guild of Straw Craftsmen, and seems to be the perfect corn dolly for Imbolc, particularly as it features a crescent moon.
+The Brigid’s Cross , an important Imbolc symbol, is woven with four arms.
+Both of the beautiful corn dollies pictured here were made by Gillian Nott of the Guild of Straw Craftsmen; the one below seems to be particularly perfect for Imbolc as it also features a crescent moon.